-The IUID Registry is managed through iRAPT.
-For anyone who has used iRAPT’s predecessor, WAWF (Wide Area Workflow), there are a few key differences you should be aware of when registering in iRAPT:
+The IUID Registry is managed through the Wide Area Workflow’s e-Business Suite.
+For anyone who has used iRAPT’s predecessor, formerly known as WAWF, there are a few key differences you should be aware of when registering in iRAPT:

 - Instead of XML files, the files are now EDI format.